INNOVATION AWARD NOMINATING COMMITTEE 2021

 David Kettle is a journalist and writer on music based in Edinburgh, Scotland, with a particular interest in contemporary music.
 He is a music critic for the Scotsman, the Daily Telegraph and The Arts Desk, and writes widely across numerous other publications.

-Dionyssis Mallouhos plays the piano, holds a masters degree from Athens University in Music Culture and Communication (Departments of Music Studies / Communication and Media Studies), teaches and writes about music.
+Dionyssis Mallouhos plays the piano, holds a Masters degree from Athens University in Music Culture and Communication (Department of Music Studies/Communication and Media Studies), teaches and writes about music.
 He works with authentic musicians and artists, twice a year at the Academy in Mézin, France, as well as on the Third Program of Greek Radio as a presenter/producer of an everyday program.
-He believes in the potential of the internet and global coordination and seeks co-operation with people who have good intentions and care for culture
+He believes in the potential of the internet and global coordination and seeks co-operation with people who have good intentions and care for culture.